-- 1. The Principal and Deputy Principal are responsible for the implementation of this policy, and for monitoring and reporting on the College's employment patterns as required by Government legislation and to ensure that the College acts in a way that is just to all people. - 2.
-In the evaluation of employment applications, consideration will be given to the following, amongst other things: - qualifications suitable for the position to which they are appointed - the individual's willingness to support the Missionaries of the Sacred Heart ethos and to engage in formation in this othos - demonstrating respect for (at olic parting and partile) maintaining abalance in a east the s Catholicity age and gentler for hywhole staff as well as those in for promotions positions - meeting legislative requirements - 3.
-All staff must have a valid Working with Vulnerable People registration and teachers must have ACT Teacher Quality Institute registration. - 4.
-The level of staffing is not markedly different from that in schools of similar type. - 5.
-Vacancies for key positions of responsibility within the school are normally advertised externally and notified internally. - 6.
-Promotion positions are open to all suitably qualified staff members at Daramalan and other suitably qualified applicants. - 7.
-Staff members are expected to have the ability to work in a team and be loyal to the Daramalan community.
+- 1. The College Principal is appointed by the Provincial Superior and all other staff are appointed by the Principal on behalf of the Provincial Superior. - 2.
+The Principal and Deputy Principal are responsible for the implementation of this policy, and for monitoring and reporting on the College's employment patterns as required by Government legislation and to ensure that the College acts in a way that is just to all people. - 3.
+In the evaluation of employment applications, consideration will be given to the following, amongst other things: - qualifications suitable for the position to which they are appointed - the individual's willingness, ability and commitment to support the Missionaries of the Sacred Heart ethos and to engage in formation in this ethos - meeting legislative requirements - 4.
+All staff must have a valid Working with Vulnerable People registration and teachers must have ACT Teacher Quality Institute registration.